DAGobertGans/docgen/_elk-wiki/Creating-a-New-Project.md

+---
+layout: page
+title: Creating a New Project
+---
 Layout algorithms are developed as _Eclipse Plug-in Projects_.
 There's a few things to setup to get your project ready, which is what we will work through here.

 > **If you have nothing better to do...**